 From the first time I saw His Holiness the Dalai Lama in 1979, I have continued to take teachings from all lineages, but my main focus has been from the Gelukpa lineage.
 I have also taken refuge within 3 of the 4 major sects and experienced no conflict whatsoever then or since.

 In 1999 I was asked by Ven.
 Thubten Ngodup, the Medium of the State Oracle of Tibet, to help him form a nonsectarian or Rime Tibetan Buddhist Center here in the Bay Area with the main goal of serving the Tibetan Community in Exile.
 I was intrigued by this request.
 It made perfect sense for the local Tibetan community to have a Rime center.
 Ven.
 Thupten Ngodup, the Medium of the State Oracle of Tibet is, himself, a good example of a Rime lama.
 He is of the Gelugpa lineage, but the Nechung Monastery is listed as a Nyingma monastery.
 Teachers from all lineages teach there.
-Likewise, in the ten years since our Nechung Buddhist Center has been in existence, we have hosted teachers from all traditions except Bon.
+Likewise, in the fourteen years since our Nechung Buddhist Center has been in existence, we have hosted teachers from all traditions except Bon-though I am certain we would not be opposed to that if the opportunity arose.

 What’s in a name?
 Etymology of the word “Rime”